AbhijithAJ/intimations/README.md

 Interactive icons and sounds which will intimate you about the executing process/code's activity will save your time and let you enjoy the status of your executing code/process.

+:warning: **Warning:** The intimations module is not secure.
+Only pass data you trust. :warning:

 ## Installation

 You can install **intimations** by running the following command